Home » Recipes » Appetizers & Snacks » Crispy Korean BBQ Baked Chicken Wings

 Korean BBQ Sauce:

-1. In the meantime, add asian pear, sesame oil, chili garlic sauce, honey, rice wine vinegar, tamari sauce, minced garlic and minced ginger to a blender.
-Blend until asian pear is pureed and sauce is smooth.
+1. In the meantime, add the Asian pear, sesame oil, chili garlic sauce, honey, rice wine vinegar, tamari sauce, minced garlic, and minced ginger to a blender.
+Blend until the Asian pear is pureed and the sauce is smooth.

 2. Pour sauce into a small saucepan and bring to a boil.

-3. To a small bowl add water and cornstarch and stir to create a slurry.
-Once sauce is boiling add cornstarch slurry to the sauce and stir.
+3. To a small bowl, add water and cornstarch and stir to create a slurry.
+Once the sauce is boiling, add the cornstarch slurry to the sauce and stir.
 Allow to simmer for 2 minutes.
 Set aside.

 Chicken Wings: